Trading endless insults, or sitting in un-companionable silence, anyone watching Frank and Lindsay would think they had been married for years.

 Thrown together for a weekend of activities, dinners and, eventually, an actual wedding, they dislike each other almost instantly.
 You can’t help but want these two gorgeous but broken misfits to fall in love, if only to keep them away from the rest of us.

-Even the cutesy inter-title card wordings are crossed out and replaced with something altogether more cynical, as tinkly music plays in the background; it positions the movie as an indie with a bite (though they’re not necessary – Frank does that every time he opens his mouth).
+Even the cutesy on-screen card wordings are crossed out and replaced with something altogether more cynical, as tinkly music plays in the background; it positions the movie as an indie with a bite (though they’re not necessary – Frank does that every time he opens his mouth).

 They’re an odd couple but not evenly matched.
 He’s brutally unpleasant; she’s self-righteous but not deliberately mean.
 Both are incredibly lonely – there are only so many stolen hotel “grey area” freebies (Frank) and unresponsive house plants (Lindsay) they can re-direct their love to.

 He is something big in automobile marketing, she prosecutes companies for lack of cultural sensitivities (“reverse fascism” he calls it).
-Though their jobs are then left hanging, and we didn’t need to know about them anyway.

 Lovelorn and a bit dippy, Lindsay over-thinks and over-googles.
 Frank is misanthropic, with an aversion to marriage and parenthood (unsurprising when we find out his dad once shot him).
 Neither adds anything positive to the wedding: Lindsay wants closure, Frank’s there because his mother made him.